by Rachad Davis

-Founder & Chairman, Leavitt Partners; former Governor of Utah and Secretary of Health and Human Services in the Bush Administration
+Co-Founder, Leavitt Partners; Former Governor of Utah and Secretary of Health & Human Services

 Mike grew up in Cedar City, Utah, where his upbringing was rooted in the values of the American West, with its emphasis on hard work and common sense.
 He earned a bachelor’s degree in business while working in the insurance industry.
 In 1984, he became chief executive of The Leavitt Group, a family business that is now the nation’s second largest, privately held insurance brokerage.